 The project question’s why spa’s have expensive interiors and treatments which leads to high costs and exclusivity.
 These all drive up the cost for the customer and in turn make spa’s being considered a treat not a health and well being necessity.
 We used the project budget to be able to employ a team for the project including a spa manager with Four Seasons experience.
 This meant we didn’t need to reclaim money back from the project and allowed us to charge just £2 for local people to use the facilities.

 The Bathhouse ran throughout the summer of the Olympics and into the Autumn before the building was demolished to make way for a leisure centre.
 During this time it employed eight people and thousands of people visited.
-The Bathhouse currently operates in reduced capacity as a treatment and massage centre from two empty rooms in Barking Library (BLC) whilst we prepare to build a permanent facility in the summer.
+The Bathhouse operated from 2013-2020 in reduced capacity as a treatment and massage centre from two empty rooms in Barking Library (BLC) .

 As with other projects like FARM:shop, the Barking Bathhouse shows how art and innovation can leading to lasting change in our cities.